-As a nutrient-rich dairy product, yogurt has a very large market potential.
+As a nutrient-rich dairy product, yogurt has very large market potential.
 Yogurt can be processed by a full set of yogurt production equipment, or it can be made by a yogurt fermentation machine.
-Making yogurt requires not only high-quality machines, but also the corresponding technology.
+Making yogurt requires not only high-quality machines but also the corresponding technology.
 In the process of yogurt processing, we often encounter a series of problems, such as granular texture, too sour taste, milk thinning or dehydration.
-How to solve it?
+Then how to solve it?

 FAQ and solutions for making yogurt with yogurt machines